project-owner/Peppy.doc/Installation.md

 3. [Adafruit Web Site](https://learn.adafruit.com/adafruit-pitft-3-dot-5-touch-screen-for-raspberry-pi/easy-install).

 I used the Raspbian from the Adafruit Web Site as it has in that distribution all required configuration settings for the PiTFT touchscreen which I bought from the same web site.
 If I would use the distribution from another place I would need to make all these changes for touchscreen myself.
 I used Raspbian Jessie version from September 24 2015.
 Free software [Win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/) can be used to install Raspbian image on SD flash card.
+I used 8GB SD flash card.

 * [Raspbian](https://github.com/project-owner/Peppy.doc/wiki/Installation#raspbian)
 * [Python](https://github.com/project-owner/Peppy.doc/wiki/Installation#python)